Skip to content

 Ohio Debt Collection Laws & Regulations

-Ohio does not currently require a state-level license to engage in third-party debt collection.
-Collectors operating in Ohio are still expected to comply with the federal Fair Debt Collection Practices Act (FDCPA) and any applicable consumer-protection statutes administered by the state Attorney General.
+Ohio does not require a state-level license for third-party debt collection.
+Collectors in Ohio must still follow the federal Fair Debt Collection Practices Act (FDCPA).
+They must also follow any consumer-protection statutes the state Attorney General enforces.

 Application process

 No state-level debt collection license is required in Ohio.
-Collectors should confirm any local municipal registration requirements and review their obligations under the federal FDCPA.
+Check for any local or municipal registration rules.
+Review your obligations under the federal FDCPA.

 Renewals

-Ohio relies on the federal FDCPA and the state Attorney General's general consumer-protection authority rather than a stand-alone licensing regime.
-Confirm before relying on this exemption.
+Ohio relies on the federal FDCPA and the state Attorney General's consumer-protection authority.
+It has no stand-alone licensing regime.
+Confirm this exemption before you rely on it.

 money transmitter